Baltadano/Baltadano/README.md

 - 👋 Hi, I’m @Baltadano
 - 👀 I’m interested in Android Developer
 - 🌱 I’m currently learning Ing.
 Informatica
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big software companies
-- 📫 How to reach me ...
+- 📫 How to reach me:  baltadano65@gmail.com
+-

 <!---
 Baltadano/Baltadano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.